 Pop into the Superdome

-Also around the Garden District area is the Mercedes Benz Superdome.
+Also around the Garden District area is the Caesars Superdome (formerly known as the Mercedes Benz Superdome).

-If you’d rather spend less time at the WWII museum or not tour Mardi Gras World, depending on the time of year you could choose to watch the Saints play a game of pro football at the Superdome.
+If you’d rather spend less time at the WWII museum or you want to skip any other attractions mentioned, depending on the time of year you could choose to watch the Saints play a game of pro football at the Superdome.

 You can check the Superdome events calendar for when you are in town, you may also find that your favourite musician is performing at the Superdome during your 3 days in New Orleans.